 Back

-Why using an Authenticator App makes you more secure
+Why using an authenticator app makes you more secure

 Written by Admincontrol

 Strong authentication involves the use of multiple factors to verify the identity of a user before granting access to sensitive data.
 This includes something the user knows, such as a password or security code, something the user has, such as a security token or smart card, and something the user is, such as a biometric identifier like a fingerprint or facial recognition.
-This is what we call Multi-factor authentication (MFA) or Two-factor authentication (2FA).
+This is what we call multi-factor authentication (MFA) or two-factor authentication (2FA).

 SMS-based 2FA has several drawbacks